 Has your cat scratched your expensive human furniture?
 Sank their nails into a new sofa?
 If so, you’ve probably asked yourself “why do cats scratch”?
 Cats scratch for a variety of reasons, but it is important to understand that whatever the reason, this is normal cat behavior.
 Cats scratch to stretch, to sharpen & remove the dead outer layer of their claws, and to mark their territory!
 Given the fact that cats actually NEED to scratch, there is no point in trying to prevent them from doing so.
 Instead, focus on directing their scratching away from objects that you value to objects that serve that very purpose.

 - Cover What You Don’t Want Your Cat To Scratch

-Does your cat have a dedicated scratching piece?
+Does your cat have a dedicated cat scratching post?
 If not, then invest in one!
-Make sure that it has a sturdy base so that it does not tip over when your cat tries to use it and also make sure that it is tall enough that your cat can completely stretch its body when using the tree or post.
-If your cat has never had a scratching tree or post before, spray or rub catnip on it to attract the cat to it.
+Make sure that it has a sturdy base so that it does not tip over when your cat tries to use it.
+Also, make sure it’s tall enough that your cat can completely stretch its body out when using it.
+If your cat has never had a scratching post before, try spraying or rubbing catnip on it to attract your cat to it.
 Instinct will take over after that!

 Place Scratching Mats Strategically

 If your cat already has a scratching tree or post, but still insists on using your upholstery or wood cabinets, then look into purchasing some scratching mats that you can place near the problem areas.
 When choosing your scratching mats, try to purchase one that best matches the item already being scratched.
 For instance, if your cat likes upholstery, find a carpeted or upholstered scratching mat.
 If your cat prefers paper or cardboard, choose a scratching pad made from corrugated cardboard or paper.

 Cover What You Don’t Want Your Cat To Scratch